mike.rustici | 6 Jan 2009 | Permalink

 Released February 1998

 SCORM is a “reference model.”
 The individual books of SCORM are actually each references to other specifications.
 Some of the most significant contributions to SCORM came from the AICC.
-The AICC was an early pioneer in the world of e-learning standards; their specifications date back to 1980s and the days of “computer-based training.”
-AICC’s “CMI Guidelines for Interoperability” was the first widely adopted specification for interoperability between e-learning content and LMSs (Document No. CMI001 on the AICC site).
+The AICC was an early pioneer in the world of eLearning standards; their specifications date back to 1980s and the days of “computer-based training.”
+AICC’s “CMI Guidelines for Interoperability” was the first widely adopted specification for interoperability between eLearning content and LMSs (Document No. CMI001 on the AICC site).

 The run-time communication in SCORM was based on the AICC’s work.
 Originally this specification began with file-based exchange of data between content and LMSs.
 It was then updated to support an HTTP-based data exchange.
 Recently, it was updated to support an EMCAScript-based data exchange to harmonize with SCORM.
 AICC HACP is still widely supported, mostly using the HTTP-based data exchange (known as HACP, “HTTP-based AICC/CMI Protocol”).
-AICC publishes many specifications, but when somebody refers to the “AICC spec,” they are most likely referring to to HACP protocol in the AICC CMI specification.
+AICC publishes many specifications, but when somebody refers to the “AICC spec,” they are most likely referring to HACP protocol in the AICC CMI specification.

 The HACP protocol has a unique characteristic that makes AICC HACP very useful and, in fact, preferable to SCORM in certain situations.
 Specifically, since HACP is HTTP-based, it doesn’t suffer from the cross domain scripting problem that plagues SCORM’s ECMAScript-based communication.
 In SCORM, because of (good and intentional) browser security restrictions, content served from one domain (ex. www.mycontent.com) can’t talk to an LMS that is served from a different domain (ex. www.mylms.com).
 In AICC HACP, that problem is less restrictive, making it a useful alternative to SCORM in certain deployment situations.